Sam1012-tech/smart-convoy-final/README.md

 ## 📧 Support

-For support, email your-email@example.com or open an issue on GitHub.
+For support, open an issue on GitHub.

 ---

-**Made with ❤️ for efficient convoy management**
+**Made with ❤️ for efficient convoy management by Team Delusion**